mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

 automatically publishing and including a local development version of application-services in their build.
 The workflow is:

-1. Check out the consuming project.
+1. Check out the firefox-android monp-repo.
-1. Edit (or create) the file `local.properties` *in the consuming project* and tell it where to find your local checkout of application-services, by adding a line like:
+1. Edit (or create) the file `fenix/local.properties` and tell it where to find your local checkout of application-services, by adding a line like:

    `autoPublish.application-services.dir=relative/path/to/your/checkout/of/application-services`

-   Note that the path should be relative from the root of the consumer's directory.
-For example, if `application-services` and `fenix` are at the same level, the relative path would be `../application-services`
+   Note that the path should be relative from `local.properties`.
+For example, if `application-services` and `firefox-android` are at the same level, the relative path would be `../../application-services`
 1. Build the consuming project following its usual build procedure, e.g. via `./gradlew assembleDebug` or `./gradlew test`.

 If all goes well, this should automatically build your checkout of `application-services`, publish it to a local maven repository, and configure the consuming project to install it from there instead of from our published releases.

+### Using Windows/WSL

+If you are using Windows, there's a good chance you do most application-services work in WSL, but want to run Android Studio on native Windows.
+In that scenario you must:

+* From the app-services root, in WSL, execute `./automation/publish_to_maven_local_if_modified.py`
+* In native Windows, just work as normal - that build process knows to not even attempt to execute the above command automatically.

 ## Using a manual workflow